rhogan284/NetGuard/README.md

 4. **Threat Detection**:
    - The threat detector service continuously analyzes logs from Elasticsearch
    - Detected threats are logged to `/mnt/logs/detected_threats.log` and indexed in Elasticsearch
-   - Configure detection rules and thresholds in `threat_detector/config.yaml`
+   - Configure detection rules and thresholds in `threat_detector/detector_config.yaml`

 5. **Threat Response**:
    - The threat responder service automatically takes action based on detected threats
    - Actions include blocking IPs, rate limiting, and logging
    - Configure response actions in `threat_detector/responder_config.yaml`

+6. **Interface**:
+   - Access the web interface at http://localhost:5000
+   - Log in using the credentials specified in the `interface.py` file
+   - View the Kibana dashboard and manage system settings

 ## Monitoring and Logging